spannerisms/BRRSuite/docs/API/PCMBlock.md

 ```csharp
 public readonly ref struct PCMBlock
 ```
 The `PCMBlock` type provides fast, efficient, type- and memory-safe access to a single 16-sample block within a PCM sample.
-As a ref struct, it is subject to [a number limitations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct).
+As a ref struct, it is subject to [a number of limitations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct).

 ----